bagnalla/zar/python/zar/README.md

-# Zar: formally verified biased coin and n-sided die.
+# Zarpy: formally verified biased coin and n-sided die.

 `import zarpy` to use the package.